sebmadriz/poetree/README.md

 ## Technical Overview

 This project uses a combination of HTML and CSS to create the changes in visuals.

+The font used was Capitolina.
+Pulled from Adobe Fonts.

+No java or images were used in this project.
+The only image in the img folder is a visual reference for the shape of the final page.

 Using the page is simple.
-You have to...(insert how to use page once project is complete and the nav is clear)
+To trigger changes to the text you have to hover your mouse over the lightest text on the page.
+To get to the next page you have to wait for any animations to finish and then click on the animated line of text to continue onto the next.
+This page uses a combination of animations and transitions to create different visual effects.

 ## Acknowledgement